pixelaw/game/README.md

 yarn dev
 ````

+- to run here, you can check this page: https://www.npmjs.com/package/canvas

 #### NOTE
 To change accounts, add an account query to the frontend url.
 For example: http://localhost:3000/?account=1.
 Add
 as many accounts as desired by following the pattern set in the env.example.